cksystemsteaching/selfie/README.md

 The result of race conditions in shared memory is *non-determinism* in program semantics in the sense that, when running the same code repeatedly, the code may compute different output for the same input.
 Non-determinim in program semantics is generally considered a problem that makes establishing program correctness even harder.
 For example, software bugs may be very difficult to reproduce in the presence of race conditions and thus very difficult to fix.
 However, non-determinism is not always bad as some non-determinism may not have an impact on relevant output and tolerating some non-determinism may in fact help improving performance and scalability in multi-threaded applications with many threads.

-> Mutual exclusion through blocking with locks

-Race conditions in critical sections such as the above code can easily be removed by using locks around those sections, similar to the locks we used around I/O. Each thread could attempt to acquire a common lock right before the assignment and only release that lock right after the assignment.
-This method establishes *mutual exlusion* on a critical section by requiring all threads to acquire that lock, effectively allowing at most one thread to enter the critical section at a time while *blocking* all other threads during that time from entering the critical section.
-However, blocking, as mentioned before, is subject to deadlocks and has disadvantages in performance and scalability.

 > Multi-threaded programming and thread safety

 *Multi-threaded programming* is considered hard as it involves recognizing all race conditions and then removing them while maintaining overall performance and scalability.
 Multi-threaded code without race conditions is called *thread-safe*.
 There is an alternative programming model dual to multi-threaded programming called *event-driven programming* that is popular in graphical user interfaces, for example.
 However, the complexity of establishing correctness remains the same, and no better models are known.

+> Linearizability

+Computer scientists have developed a criterion for correctness of concurrent code called *linearizability* that helps avoiding race conditions in shared memory.
+Intuitively, concurrent code is linearizable if any concurrent execution of the code by any number of threads can be reordered to a non-concurrent execution of the code to completion by one thread after another that results in the same machine state.
+Most importantly, linearizability is compositional meaning that a multi-threaded program is linearizable if all its components that involve concurrent code are linearizable individually.

+> Mutual exclusion through blocking with locks

+Race conditions in critical sections such as the above code can easily be removed by using locks around those sections, similar to the locks we used around I/O. Each thread could attempt to acquire a common lock right before the assignment and only release that lock right after the assignment.
+This method establishes linearizability through *mutual exlusion* on a critical section by requiring all threads to acquire that lock, effectively allowing at most one thread to enter the critical section at a time while *blocking* all other threads during that time from entering the critical section.
+However, blocking, as mentioned before, is subject to deadlocks and has disadvantages in performance and scalability.

 > Atomicity

 The root cause of race conditions in shared memory is that values are copied from shared memory to unshared registers and back involving multiple instructions where preemption can happen between any two instructions.
-In particular, if values in shared memory could be read, modified, and written *atomically* without preemption by special instructions, there would be no race and no non-determinism.
-Locks solve the problem but only at considerable cost in performance.
 Locks establish atomicity through mutual exclusion.
 However, locking and unlocking is slow, in absolute terms but also relative to the execution time of short critical sections, and even worse, only the process or thread holding the locks necessary for achieving something can actually make progress while all others are subject to potential deadlock.
+What if values in shared memory could be read, modified, and written *atomically* without preemption by special instructions?
+If used properly, there would be no race and no non-determinism without using locks.

 > Atomic instructions

-RISC-V, like many other architectures, features *atomic instructions* that enable fine-grained *lock-free* code, especially in short critical sections, as an alternative to coarse-grained locking, which still has its place with long critical sections.
-Interestingly, however, atomic instructions are needed to implement even locks on parallel multi-processor and multi-core hardware, regardless of performance.
+RISC-V, like many other architectures, features *atomic instructions* that enable *fine-grained* concurrent code, especially in short critical sections, as an alternative to *coarse-grained* locking, which still has its place around long critical sections.
+Interestingly, atomic instructions are needed, regardless of performance, to implement locks on parallel multi-processor and multi-core hardware.

 > Test and set